java-embedded-framework/jef/README.md

 are you can build JEF for it.

-If your platform is supported by [GraalVM Native Image Compiler](https://github.com/graalvm/graalvm-ce-builds/releases/), then chances are you can build JEF binaries images for these platforms... (commercial version only)
+If your platform is supported by [GraalVM Native Image Compiler](https://github.com/graalvm/graalvm-ce-builds/releases/), then chances are you can build JEF binaries images for these platforms...

 Supported boards
 ===================